iwcs2025/iwcs2025.github.io/program.md

 - **15:00 – 16:30 | Level 2**
   Poster session 2a (resources)

-    - A German WSC dataset comparing coreference resolution by humans and machines (Wiebke Petersen, Katharina Spalek)
     - FAMWA: A new taxonomy for classifying word associations (which humans improve at but LLMs still struggle with) (Maria A. Rodriguez, Marie Candito, Richard Huyghe)
     - Advancing the Database of Cross-Linguistic Colexifications with New Workflows and Data (Annika Tjuka, Robert Forkel, Christoph Rzymski, Johann-Mattis List)
     - ding-01 :ARG0: An AMR Corpus for Spontaneous French Dialogue (Jeongwoo Kang, Maria Boritchev, Maximin Coavoux)